bparanj/crystal/programming/iac/docs/basics/terms.md

 13. **Containers and Container Orchestration**: Technologies like Docker allow applications to be packaged with their dependencies, and orchestration tools like Kubernetes manage these containers at scale, which is often managed through IaC.

-14. **YAML and JSON**: Markup languages commonly used to write configuration files for IaC.
+14. **YAML and JSON**: Markup languages  used to write configuration files for IaC.
 They allow for the clear definition of infrastructure as code in a readable format.

 These terms represent the foundational concepts and tools that underpin Infrastructure as Code, highlighting its role in automating and managing modern infrastructure efficiently and reliably.